lwaddle/cs50x-2021/README.md

 # CS50x 2021

-All labs and problems sets for Harvard's CS50x course.
+All labs and problems sets for Harvard's 2021 CS50x course.

-Please consider the academic honesty policy before using my source code to complete your own labs and problem sets.
-Thanks!
+Please feel free to make a pull request if you would like to improve on my work.
+I'm stil new to this programming stuff, so consider that before copying any of my code for your homework.
+Thanks for stopping by.

+-Loren